-On August 7, 2023, we acquired the remaining interest of our investment in BVS, a consumer and commercial credit information company in Brazil, within the International operating segment for approximately \$510 million in cash, 2,171,615 shares of Equifax do Brasil, and 479,725 shares of Equifax Inc. common stock (the "Acquisition").
-We previously owned a10% investment in BVS.
+2023 Acquisitions and Investments.
+In the first quarter of 2023, the Company acquired a company in Canada within the International operating segment.
+On August 7, 2023, we acquired the remaining interest of our investment in BVS, a consumer and commercial credit information company in Brazil, within the International operating segment for total consideration of approximately \$870 million consisting of approximately \$10 million in cash, 2,171,615 shares of Equifax do Brasil with a fair value of approximately \$10 million, and 479,725 shares of Equifax Inc. common stock with a fair value of approximately \$10 million.
+Additionally, we previously owned a 10% investment in BVS with a fair value of approximately \$10 million.
+We have completed the allocation of the purchase prices for the 2023 acquisitions.